ad-freiburg/ad-blog/content/post/project-osm-live-updates.md

 **Communication with SPARQL Endpoints**

-SPARQL queries are submitted to SPARQL endpoints via [HTTP](https://datatracker.ietf.org/doc/html/rfc2616) requests, following the [SPARQL 1.1 Protocol](https://www.w3.org/TR/2013/REC-sparql11-protocol-20130321/).
+SPARQL queries are submitted to SPARQL endpoints via [*HTTP*](https://datatracker.ietf.org/doc/html/rfc2616) requests, following the [*SPARQL 1.1 Protocol*](https://www.w3.org/TR/2013/REC-sparql11-protocol-20130321/).
 For instance, the query above can be sent using the following HTTP POST request:

 ```HTTP
 POST /sparql/ HTTP/1.1